contreraskallens/nlp_ai_posting/nlp_ai_posting.md

 The position is planned for a period of 1 year with a possible extension subject to performance and funding.
 Ideal start date is during the second half of 2026.

+If interested, send a message with the header AI POSITION, your CV and a very brief motivational statement at damian.blasi[at]upf.edu

 ---

 ## Research Directions